Urban lifecycle management :

 – All along its lifecycle, the city may lose its smartness with two undesirable consequences: the city may continue to sprawl on a non-sustainable basis leading to today clogged cities.
 In case of a disruption in its core activity, the city may collapsed as it happened in the past when things become too complex to be monitored, as studied for past civilizations by archeologist Joseph Tainter (1990).
 Reducing the size of the city is then the only solution to reduce the complexity.
 A similar thing appears today in Detroit, a city that has lost its goals and population, leading to the decision of reducing the size of the city as the only means of avoiding bankruptcy.
 A similar pattern exists with the Russian monocities.

 C. The rationale for extended public administration in the process of integration in ULM

-No two cities are alike however smart they are, but the principles of system architecture ULM are based on the assumption that common rules of modeling may be defined.
+No two cities are alike however smart they are, but the principles of system architecture ULM are based on the assumption that common rules of modelling may be defined.
 One of the key rules is to understand the interactions between economic development and human capital: economic development is critical to draw financial resources for investment in new transportations, infrastructures and education.
-Cities with a greater economic development appear more attractive to people who wish to increase their standard of life and who are more fitted to increase the smart cities human capital.
+Cities with a greater economic development appear more attractive to people who wish to increase their standard of living and who are more fitted to increase the smart cities human capital.
 The more a smart city has a high level of human capital, the more she has end users able to develop, test and use new tools that improve the quality of urban life (Neirotti & a.
 2014).
-It is all the more true in the digital era were the end-user is not only a consumer but also a prod-user – according to the definition by sociologist Axel Burns – who is involved in a continuing process of producing never finished artifacts.
+It is all the more true in the digital era where the end-user is not only a consumer but also a prod-user – according to the definition by sociologist Axel Burns – who is involved in a continuing process of producing never finished artifacts.
 On the other hand, the city has to take care to not create a digital divide.